waves

 Tom Fisk / Pexels

-Waste-to-energy solutions are widely recognized as a technology that helps mitigate climate change.
+Waste-to-energy technologies are well known for their ability to slow down global warming.
 In fact, WTE facilities are the only form of energy generation that actually reduces greenhouse gases and play an important role in addressing climate change.
-This is due to avoiding methane from landfills, offsetting emissions from fossil fuel electrical production and recovering metals for recycling.
+This is because methane from landfills is avoided, emissions from the electrical generation of fossil fuels are offset, and metals are recovered for recycling.

 Waste-to-energy expert Johnny Stuen believes “WTE must be a part of a total waste management system” which is in the hands of both governments and decision-makers.
 Stuen has been working with the City of Oslo, in the area of production and technical development – for instance, dividing the responsibility of the WTE in the city into municipal and commercial parts.

 Asked how municipal waste can be reused for the benefit of people who produce it and society at large, the specialist says direct reuse is the simplest and best, but also very hard to achieve.
-Next would be being able to recycle the materials directly without too much processing – but that is hard to achieve, and to find the right places and applications.
+The next step would be to be able to recycle the materials straight away, with minimal processing, however that is challenging to accomplish and to identify the appropriate locations and uses.
 Biological waste is best treated anaerobically, producing biogas and fertilizer.
 That biogas can be transformed into other useful gases/chemicals or used as a fuel.

 waste-to-energy